 Harriet Harnden is another promising female cyclist with some big wins already under her belt.
 As recently as December 2019, she won the National Trophy race for the second time in as many years at a very muddy York track.

-Still, under 23 years old, Harriet has strong technical ability making her a genuine contender for an Olympic pick in the future.
+Still, under 23 years old, Harriet has the strong technical ability making her a genuine contender for an Olympic pick in the future.

 Sean Flynn pipped Ben Tullet to the finish line of the Junior National Title but has identical thinking to his opponent.

-Sean also believes succeeding in cross is his first step to achieving more significant things in other formats of cycling.
+Sean also believes succeeding in the cross is his first step to achieving more significant things in other formats of cycling.
 He especially enjoys racing on the continent to improve his physical and mental game.

 Unlike other sports, cyclists peak later into their 20s and sometimes in their early 30s.